 Our team has been present at the Aquaculture International 2019 fair & conference in Berlin with a booth and conference contributions, as well as at the Fish International 2020 fair in Bremen with a stakeholder workshop.
 Due to pandemia restrictions, all further conferences had been cancelled.
 In November 2020, we presented our activities at the Aquatic Animal Welfare Conference 2020.

 Cooperation with international organizations

-Last but not least, we also share information and findings with other NGOs who are also addressing this animal welfare issue, which has only recently become a subject of discussion.
+Last but not least, we share information and findings with other NGOs who are also working on the topic of fish welfare.
+Due to the pandemia restrictions, this work mainly happens online.

 Although our work is still in relatively early stages and no lives have been affected yet, we have put in place the relevant structures to have quite a bit of impact in the future.
 We are very pleased with our intermediate outcome of acquiring key partners.
 The biggest supermarket chains in Germany have committed to improving fish welfare.

 Over time, we expect reduced suffering and fewer fishes to be raised and killed because the necessary measures will generate costs, in turn leading to higher prices.